tcolgate/prometheus-rules/README.md

   - time\_current\_month: 1 == Jan, 12 == December
   - time\_end\_of\_current\_month\_seconds: End of the current month, seconds since Unix Epoch
   - time\_current\_month\_remaining\_seconds: Seconds remaining in the current month

+# License

+These configs are released under the Apache 2.0 license.
+All images downloaded are subject to their individual licenses.